 The not-so-great news?
 Your career summary needs more work to be truly effective.
 A great career summary will give recruiters a powerful glimpse of you as a professional, from your skills and qualifications to the achievements and personal attributes that set you apart.

-We would like to see emphasis on how your strengths, experience and personal attributes will make you a valuable asset to the company and contribute to the bottom line.
-Most people list their strengths, but it’s important to tie your strengths to the success of the organization that decides to hire you.
+We would like to see an emphasis on how your strengths, experience, and personal attributes will make you a valuable asset to the company and contribute to the bottom line.
+Most people list their strengths, but it's important to tie your strengths to the success of the organization that decides to hire you.

 We have noticed that some of your resume uses "achievement-oriented" language that emphasizes your accomplishments.
 It would be great to see more examples.
 Consider focusing less on what you have done and more on what you have accomplished.
 This will really help impress employers.

 Your resume structure is clear and consistent, which means you're making it easy for recruiters and hiring managers to take in your key points within each section.
 Now that you have a solid foundation, see if there are any improvements that can make your resume structure even more fluid.